Davide Caparini: Entrepreneurship and publishing

 From 1995 to 1996 he was board chairman of the New Editorial S.P.A., editor of the L'Independente, managed by Daniele Vimercati that replaced Vittorio Feltri.

 Caparini as CEO of Editoriale Nord scarl the in May 1997 founded "Radio Padania Libera" (edited until the spin-off of 2005), transforming the local Radio Varese in a national network.
 He edited the official Northern League house organ of Lega transforming it from the periodical "Lombardia Autonomista" to the national newspaper La Padania (on sale from January 1997 to November 2015) He founded the weekly publication "Sole delle Alpi" (on sale from 1998 to 2006) supervised by Roberto Poletti and by the publisher house "Bruno Salvadori".

 Since 1999 to 2016 he was CEO of "Mediapadania srl", an advertising and dealership company which organizes events such as "Miss Padania" (from 1997 to 2013) and Celtic New Year.

-Since 1999 to 2014 he was the CEO of "Celticon srl", publisher of "Telepadania", which was broadcast by Telecampione and Sky until its closure in 30 June 2014.
+Since 1999 to 2014 he was the CEO of "Celticon srl", publisher of "Telepadania", which was broadcast by Telecampione and Sky until its closure on 30 June 2014.